ucl-mig/iqt/README.md

 ### Utilities

-A script is provided to convert the super-resolved DTI in the IQT compatible format to standard 4D NIFTI format.
+A script is provided to convert the super-resolved DTI from the IQT compatible format to standard 4D NIFTI format.

 command | description
 --- | ---